walles/loadviz/README.md

 ## TODO

-* Draw some sort of bar chart based on fake data
-* Try with fake data for one CPU
+* Base bar chart on fake data for one CPU
 * Try with fake data for more CPUs than the image width
 * Make sure that data looks like CPU load (user / system / idle) and that the bars are based on that